 Developer: Cyanide Studio – Platform: PC | PS4 | XB1

 Both Styx games are painfully underrated for having some of the most interesting stealth mechanics to date.
 Set in the Of Orcs and Men universe, Shards of Darkness has you once again assuming control of the foul-mouthed, titular goblin assassin Styx, as he infiltrates the city of Körangar and uncovers a mysterious alliance between the dark elves and the dwarves.

 Like the previous game, Styx has access to a myriad of abilities that assist with taking out or avoiding enemies, like creating a clone of himself, momentarily turning invisible, and crafting deadly traps on the fly.
-His naturally small build allows Styx to fit in barrels, drain covers, and anywhere else enemies would never expect to find a dagger-wielding goblin.
+His naturally small build allows Styx to fit in barrels, drain covers, and anywhere else enemies would never hope to find a dagger-wielding goblin.

 Deus Ex: Mankind Divided

-The Deus Ex games are known for masterfully blending together elements found in first-person shooters, RPGs, and more traditional stealth games.
-Mankind Divided is the fourth game in the series and features a more contained story without sacrificing the series’ amazing gameplay, which has you augmenting your abilities in order to sneak past and disarm enemies in unique ways.
+The Deus Ex games are known for masterfully blending elements found in first-person shooters, RPGs, and more traditional stealth games.
+Mankind Divided is the fourth game in the series and features a more contained story without sacrificing the series’ amazing gameplay, which has you augmenting your abilities to sneak past and disarm enemies in unique ways.

 You play as series’ main protagonist Adam Jensen, a sunglasses-wearing tough-talking hero pulled straight out of an early 2000s game cover.
 Set two years after Human Revolution, the game has Jensen acting as a double agent for Juggernaut Collective, a hacker group looking to expose the Illuminati that’s secretly been carrying out a sinister plot behind the scenes.